taskcluster/passwordstore-garbage/README.md

 * Clone this repository to `~/.password-store`
 * Run `pass`; you should see a hierarchical list of the names of passwords.

-Now you'll need to set up GPG, if you haven't already
+Now you'll need to set up GPG, if you haven't already.
+You can do this two ways:

-* Get yourself set up with a [keybase](https://keybase.io) account, if you haven't already.
+1. Get yourself set up with a [keybase](https://keybase.io) account, if you haven't already.
   * Generate a private key locally following the keybase process.
   * Follow (`keybase follow <username>`) all of the other team members listed in [.team.txt](.team.txt).
+2. Set up GPG manually and upload your keys to `gpg.mozilla.org`

-  * If you aren't already added, get someone who is already set up to follow the instructions below.
+If you aren't already added to this repo, get someone who is already set up to follow the instructions below.

 Now, you should be able to read a secret (see below)!
 Before you go on, though, set yourself up to edit secrets, too.
 First, download the public keys for the